bootler/TodoBoard-rb/README.md

 * Work-in-progress
 * TODO: Update this readme
-* For now see comments in <todo-board.rb> for command usage and syntax
+* For now see comments in <todo-board.rb> for command usage and syntax.